Spanish chocolate is absolutely delicious and has a long and fascinating history. Here’s everything you ever wanted to know about chocolate in Spain.

 A few decades later a British company created the first chocolate bar, effectively delivering chocolate to the masses.

 Eating Chocolate Like a (Modern-Day) Spaniard

 Even though you’ll find chocolate seemingly everywhere in Spain, Spaniards rank way down the list of chocoholic countries.

 Spaniards also don’t hold a candle to most of their fellow Europeans.
-The Brits and the Irish eat double that of Spaniards and the Swiss blow everybody out of the water, devouring a whopping 19.8 pounds of chocolate per year!
+The Brits and the Irish eat double that of the Spaniards and the Swiss blow everyone out of the water, devouring a whopping 19.8 pounds of chocolate per year!

 Even so, chocolate in Spain traverses all meals, from breakfast to midnight snacks.

 Between 5 p.m. and 8 p.m., chocolate cafés like the ever-popular Valor are the place to be.
 Spaniards of all ages pack these cafés to indulge in churros and steamy, thick chocolate.
 Why meet friends for a coffee when you can meet for chocolate instead!?

 Get the recipe: You can make Spanish hot chocolate at home with this easy recipe

 Chocolate parties!
 Usually celebrated in rural villages, neighbors invite each other to a streetside chocolate party where everyone drinks thick hot chocolate with crepes, churros, cakes, and other sweets.